13 Best Islands Of Sardinia Totally Worth Visiting

 Serpentara

-The conformation of this island, which is also part of the Marine Protected Area of Capo Carbonara in southeastern Sardinia, is similar to that of Cavoli Island – granite rock and Mediterranean vegetation.
-Known for its snake-like shape, like many other islands of Sardinia, it is completely uninhabited – but thriving with marine life and wildlife.
+Known for its snake-like shape, like many other islands of Sardinia, it is completely uninhabited However, it thrives with marine life and wildlife.
 It’s a great spot for birdwatching, with colonies of herons, Corsican seagulls, cormorants and tufty gulls.
 But you will have to admire them from the sea, as nobody is allowed to disembark there.

 You can however swim in the Variglioni, three large granite rocks emerging from the sea in the northern part of the island, which help forming stunning natural pools.